What You Need for a Successful Fund Launch

 - a thoughtful risk management program

-Institutional investors are increasingly interested in finding hedge fund managers that have developed a track record of implementing “institutional quality” processes and procedures throughout their operations.
+Institutional investors are increasingly interested in investments with hedge fund managers that have developed institutional quality processes and procedures throughout their operations (and a history operating with such processes).
 In this respect, prospective and early-stage hedge fund managers should note well that good returns are generally not enough, on their own, to attract institutional assets.

-Starting a hedge fund and ultimately running the fund in a professional manner requires the assistance of a number of key service providers.
-These service providers should be independent to avoid conflicts of interest and assure investors that adequate checks and balances exist to provide robust procedures and controls.
-These service providers include:
+Launching a hedge fund, and gainfully operating the fund, requires the assistance of a number of key service providers.
+These service providers should be independent to avoid conflicts of interest and assure investors that adequate checks and balances exist.
+Important hedge fund service providers include:

 - an independent third-party fund administrator